David-Tam/ML-Wine-Quality-Prediction/README.md

 First of all, let's type in a number and set the threshold:
 ![alt text](images/1.png)

-In this demonstration, let's set the quality standard as 6, which means every wine higher than 6 is considered good wine.
+In this demonstration, we set the quality standard as 6, which means every wine higher than 6 is considered good wine.
 Here are all the features:
 ![alt text](images/1a.png)

 And their statistical information:
 ![alt text](images/1b.png)

 Now we apply a new feature "judge" to indicate the wine label.
-This feature is binary (0 means bad wine and 1 is good wine) and depends on the "quality":
+This feature is binary (0 = bad wine & 1 = good wine) and depends on the "quality":
 ![alt text](images/1c.png)

 According to the threshold, distributions can be visualized in every features.
 First of all, let's see how many "bad" and "good" wine via a pie chart: